LumiNet: Latent Intrinsics Meets Diffusion Models for Indoor Scene Relighting: Introduction

 We present \method, a novel approach that synthesizes the strengths of these different generators while addressing their individual limitations.
 Our key insight is that by carefully modifying the ControlNet architecture to operate on latent representations of scene intrinsics and extrinsics~\cite{Latent-Intrinsic}, we can achieve robust lighting transfer between arbitrary indoor scenes.
 First, we develop a training pipeline that integrates a variational StyleGAN architecture with real indoor scene data to alleviate mode collapse issues common in indoor scene generation.
 This approach also addresses the lack of training data for real indoor scenes lit under different lighting conditions.
-Second, we train a Latent ControlNet that learns to decompose and transfer lighting features by operating in learned latent spaces and using lighting feature-aware fine-tuning, without requiring explicit 3D reconstruction or material modeling.
+Second, we train a \emph{Latent ControlNet} that learns to decompose and transfer lighting features by operating in learned latent spaces and using lighting feature-aware fine-tuning, without requiring explicit 3D reconstruction or material modeling.
 Third, we introduce a lighting-aware adaptor network that maps a low-dimensional latent lighting extrinsic vector to a high-dimensional code.
-This code is integrated into a pretrained diffusion model by fine-tuning its cross-attention layers, helping the model to preserve target lighting characteristics effectively.
+This code is injected into a pretrained diffusion model by fine-tuning its cross-attention layers, helping the model to preserve target lighting characteristics effectively.

 Our method successfully relights challenging cases where the target (\cref{fig:teaser}a) and the source images (\cref{fig:teaser}b) differ significantly in spatial arrangements and material properties, exploiting learned priors from powerful image generators.
 Results (\cref{fig:teaser}c) demonstrate that our relighting method can create complex lighting phenomena in physically plausible ways, including specular highlights, soft shadows, and indirect illumination effects like inter-reflections (as shown in \cref{fig:teaser}d; see the TV in the top row).
-Extensive experiments show that \method outperforms previous methods, requiring only a single image as input.
-On the challenging MIT Multi-Illumination dataset \cite{MIIW}, \method surpasses previous SOTA by over 20\% on quantitative metrics.
+Extensive experiments demonstrate that \method outperforms previous methods by requiring only images as input, while adeptly preserving complex lighting effects, particularly on in-the-wild internet images.